zebpalmer/WeatherAlerts/README.rst

 Python 2/3 Support
 -----------------
-Official releases of this module supports recent versions of both 2.x and 3.x.
+Official releases of this module support recent versions of both 2.x and 3.x.
-Development is currently done in python 2.7 and is ported to 3 upon release.
+The package is currently tested in python 2.7 and 3.2, it should work work with python 2.6, but will not work with previous versions.
+Development is currently done in python 2.7 and is ported to 3 upon install.